 We also learned that the Cades Cove Loop Road is closed to motor vehicles on Wednesday and Saturday mornings until 10am from early May through the end of September each year to allow bicyclists and pedestrians to enjoy the cove.
 Otherwise the road is open daily from sunrise until sunset, weather permitting.

-Of course, hiking is also always free, and there are plenty of great trails to explore, many of which lead out to waterfalls.
+Of course, hiking is also always free and one of the best ways to spend summer in the Smokies, and there are plenty of great trails to explore, many of which lead out to waterfalls.
 These are typically all-day endeavors, so plan accordingly and get an early start!

 - Hops in the Hills.
 This two-day beer fest takes place in downtown Maryville on the third full weekend of June each year.